10 tips for searching the 1939 Register like a pro

 2. Search by address

 This feature is particularly useful if you are researching house history.
-To search by address, switch from Person to Address at the top of the advanced search page.
+To search by address, all you need to do is head to our Addresses page under the search drop-down.
 Enter the name of any street in England and Wales and you will be shown the list of houses in that street in 1939.
-If you want to broaden your search, you can focus on all addresses in a particular borough/district, county or country.
+If you want to broaden your search you can focus on all addresses in a particular borough/district, county or country.

 Plus, in the 1939 simple search, when you start typing the name of an area in the 'Where' field, our clever search tools will suggest possible matches, so you can find a particular location quicker.

 3. Search for birth dates

 Unlike census records, the 1939 Register recorded full birth dates.
 This allows you to pinpoint the exact person you're searching for quickly and easily.

 Of course, if you don't have the complete date of birth information, you can also search by birth year and use our 'Give or take' parameters to find approximate results.

 This can also help if your ancestor cheekily knocked a couple of years off their age, or if they wanted to appear older so they could serve in the war.